 If you're asking how to use your own process, instead, I can imagine using a pending renew to trigger a trial period, but I can also imagine that causing issues with the overall process so I would not recommend DIY in this example.

 Can anybody from the App Store team let us know if there's a flag that we can set in order to test the grace period?
-Also, what do we receive in the transaction queue, and what do we receive in the server to server notification?
+Also, what do we receive in the transaction queue, and what do we receive in the server to server notification to tell us that the user is in the official grace period?

 1) rarely, if ever, will you get a response on this forum "from the App Store team".